 For years now we have been shown what are the accepted good practices when it comes to making passwords for yourself.
 It does not matter whether it is your personal computer login screen or one of the many web pages that you log into during the day, you have to be sure that you create a secure enough password to protect it.
 If you do not create a password that is secure then it is just like you have not made a password at all.
 Any black hat hacker with just a little bit of computer skills will be able to bypass your information and get into your system.
 That is why you should really be careful when it comes to creating passwords.

 Now the problem becomes what kind of password is good enough?
 The general idea is that you should have a password that is not found in the dictionary.
 That means you are going to have to mix and match different letters together that do not make any sense.
-Some people believe that you should mix in numbers in that mix to make the password harder to crack.
+Some people believe that you should mix in numbers to make the password harder to crack.
 Some people believe that the length of the password is good enough protection and that numbers in the password is not going to help that much.

 The truth of the matter is that the numbers in the password will help but only by a marginal amount.
 While in the past adding numbers in the password would make a big difference, these days the computers that crack passwords are fast enough where adding numbers in there will not help that much.
 So if you want to add the numbers in your password but in reality you should worry more about the length of the password itself.